Angel-GL-GL/MTS_Backend/README.md

 api/lines/{line} | GET | Retrieves a line by ID.
 api/lines/speeds | GET | Retrieves all lines with speed > 0.
-api/transports/lines | POST | Retrieves all lines of a transport. api/lines/incidents/{in} | GET | Retrieves all lines with the incident. api/lines/update/incident | PUT | Updates the incident of the line. api/routes | GET | Retrieves all routes.
+api/transports/lines | POST | Retrieves all lines of a transport. api/lines/incidents | GET | Retrieves all stations with an incident. api/lines/incidents/{in} | GET | Retrieves all lines with the incident. api/lines/update/incident | PUT | Updates the incident of the line. api/routes | GET | Retrieves all routes.